Death of Kumanjayi Walker: Reasons for prosecution

 Rolfe was the first Northern Territory police officer to be charged for the shooting death of an Aboriginal person since Robert Jongmin was shot dead by Senior Constable Robert Whittington in 2002.
 (Whittington was charged with "causing serious actual danger", but the prosecution was barred by a statute of limitations.)
 Some observers, such as Jamie McConnachie of National Aboriginal and Torres Strait Islander Legal Services, saw the trial as an opportunity to provide redress for deaths in custody more generally.
 Others noted that to see the trial in these terms was to ignore the facts of the case and deny the accused procedural fairness.

 When Rolfe was arrested the following day at the police barracks in Darwin, one of the investigating officers noted in her police diary that she was "not comfortable with arrest and rushed process without full assessment of evidence and ability to investigate objectively".
 The rushed prosecution was also criticised by the union representing police.

 Following suggestions of political interference in the decision to prosecute, the Territory's Independent Commissioner Against Corruption confirmed that he was considering whether to launch an inquiry into the case.
-Gunner has denied being involved in the decision to prosecute, and has praised Police Commissioner Jamie Chalker as "an absolute straight shooter".
+Gunner denied being involved in the decision to prosecute, and characterised Police Commissioner Jamie Chalker as "an absolute straight shooter".